rkhoury18/Embedded_CW2/doc/howtouse.md

 3. Adjust volume and octave to hear the range of frequencies and amplitudes that can be played
 4. Modulate the sound using lower frequencies by employing the LFO: both vibrato and tremolo can be adjusted to achieve FM and AM modulation respectively.

-* Octave band is set on Master keyboard.
+Note: Octave band is set on Master keyboard.
 Cacaded Keyboards adjust accordingly.